clarencepohh/tp/docs/DeveloperGuide.md

 ```

-### Logging
-The `FileLogger` class sets up a logger that writes log messages to the `logs.log` file in the project directory.
-The logger is configured to use the `SimpleFormatter` and to write to the file instead of the console.

 ### Utilities
 The `DateUtils` class provides a utility method `getStartOfWeek` that returns the start date of the week for a given date.